platformsh/template-builder/templates/symfony3/files/README.md

 </a>
 </p>

+This template provides a basic Symfony 4 skeleton.
+It comes pre-configured to use a MariaDB database via a custom config file.
+It is intended for you to use as a starting point and modify for your own needs.

-This template provides a basic Symfony 3 skeleton.
-It is configured for Production mode by default so the usual Symfony "welcome" page will not appear.
+It is configured for Production mode by default, so the usual Symfony "welcome" page will not appear.
+Instead, you will see a 404 page after the site first deploys, which is normal.
+You may switch it into dev mode via `.platform.app.yaml` if desired.

 Symfony is a high-performance loosely-coupled PHP web development framework.

-Version 3 is the legacy support version.
+New projects should be built using Symfony 5, but this project is a reference for existing migrating sites.
+Version 3 is the LTS support version.

 ## Services